Scophthalmidae: Pleuronectiformes traits

 Pleuronectiformes (flatfish) share a lot in common with some minor distinctions.
-Based on the name, it is right to assume that most of genera of pleuronectiformes are 'flat' and have a generally 'low' body profile.
+Based on the name, it is right to assume that most genera of pleuronectiformes are 'flat' and have a generally 'low' body profile.
 Due to this anatomical difference, flatfish are quite unique and have asymmetrical features.
 In adult individuals, both eyes lye on the same side of the head on whichever side is dominant (Scophthalmidae are left-eyed flatfish).
 Furthermore, flatfish have protrusible eyes and have slowly translated their dorsal fin (over the course of evolutionary history) onto the head.
 Poking eyes out of the substrate and using this dorsal fin akin to a rudder, these three traits all serve the flatfish in its benthic lifestyle.
 Lastly, the generalized coloration of flatfish include a very pale underside with a cryptically pigmented dorsal side.
 This pigmentation serves as a camouflage for the fish and allows them to increase their survivorship via heightened predator avoidance and improved hunting behaviors.